evijit/evijit.github.io/_news/announcement_55.md

 related_posts: false
 ---

-Our new position paper: AI for scientific discovery is a social problem.
-We show that culture, incentives, and coordination are the main obstacles to progress, and we are launching the [Hugging Science Initiative](https://huggingface.co/hugging-science) to address this!
+Our new position paper argues that AI for scientific discovery is fundamentally a social problem, showing that culture, incentives, and coordination are the main obstacles to progress.
+We are launching the [Hugging Science Initiative](https://huggingface.co/hugging-science) to address these challenges.
 [Read the paper](https://arxiv.org/abs/2509.06580).